VCUWrightCenter/TopExApp/README.md

 # TopEx Overview <a name="overview">

 The TopExApp was built as a graphical user interface for the TopEx python package (link to GitHub).
 This application allows users to explore the topics present in a set of documents without having to program or be an NLP expert.
 The algorithms behind TopEx are described in detail in [(Olex et al 2020)](#paper).
 The 20,000 foot view is that TopEx assumes each sentence in a document discusses a different topic.
-Sentences are then embedded into a numerical representation and clustered.
+Sentences are summarized by extracting the most informative phrase for each sentence.
+These phrases are then embedded into a numerical representation and clustered into groups of similar phrases.
 Sentences discussing similar topics should have numerically similar representations and be grouped in the same cluster.
-A topic analysis is them run on each cluster to identify the key words associated with that group of sentences.
+A topic analysis is then run on each cluster to identify the key words associated with that group of sentences.
 Clustering results are visualized as a scatter plot where each dot represents one sentence, or as a word cloud to aid in identifying which word are the most frequent in a given group a sentences.

 # Usage Instructions <a name="usage">